Camp on Sydney Harbour: Family Camping at Cockatoo Island

 Can families camp on Cockatoo Island?
 Yes.
 Cockatoo Island has a waterfront campground open year-round with options for all family sizes and budgets.

 What facilities are available to campers on Cockatoo Island?
-Campers have access to hot showers, toilets, and a fully equipped communal kitchen with 10 barbecues, boiling water, two fridges, microwaves and seating for 50 people.
-A campfire pit (weather dependent) and a nightly campground cinema are also available exclusively to campers, along with vintage lawn games and giant chess.
+Campers have access to hot showers, toilets, and a fully equipped communal kitchen with 10 barbecues, boiling water, two fridges, microwaves, seating for 50 people and laundry facilities ($4 per load).
+A campfire pit (weather dependent) and a nightly cinema are also available exclusively to campers, along with a games room.

 Is there food available on Cockatoo Island for campers?
 Yes.
-Cockatoo Overboard (near the Visitor Centre) and Marina Café & Bar (in the Docks Precinct) are both on-site.
+Cockatoo Overboard (near visitor and accommodation centre) and Marina Cafe & Bar (in the Docks Precinct) are both on-site.
 Campers can also bring their own food to store and prepare in the campground kitchen, and BBQ packs are available to pre-purchase from Cockatoo Overboard.

 How do you get to Cockatoo Island to camp?
 By public ferry.
 Services run daily from Circular Quay (approx. 25 minutes) and Barangaroo (under 10 minutes via the F3 ferry).
 No car access is available; the ferry is the only way to reach the island.

 What activities are available for families staying overnight on Cockatoo Island?
-Campers can join the Curious Tales Family Tour (from $20, Saturdays), pick up the Our Day at Cockatoo Island self-guided tour booklet ($5, ages 6 - 10), watch monthly steam crane demonstrations, access vintage lawn games and giant chess exclusively as campers, fly kites on the Eastern Apron, scoot through the Turbine Shop, and watch free nightly movies at the campground cinema.
+Campers can join the Curious Tales Family Tour (from $20, Saturdays), pick up a self-guided, booklet-led family tour ($5, ages 6 to 10), watch monthly steam crane demonstrations, and access the games room exclusively as campers.
+They can also fly kites on the Eastern Apron, scoot through the Turbine Shop, and take advantage of the giant chess set behind the visitor and accommodation centre.

 Ready to secure your spot on Sydney Harbour?
 Plan your family camping stay at Cockatoo Island.